romreviewer/BOMBitUP/README.md

-# Project Discontinued
-This Project Was Creating Trouble for Others Rather Than Fun That's Why This Project and App Is Not Going To Updated Anymore.

-Thank You.

 # I WON'T BE RESPONSIBLE FOR ANY DAMAGE CAUSED.
 USE IT ONLY TO PRANK YOUR BUDDIES.

 # BOMBitUP (SMS BOMBER) (PROJECT FIXED)